lucyleeow/RWorkshops/README.md

 # ResBaz_CourseNotes

-Code to be used in Research Bazaar workshops/courses that I run.
+These are notes for the Research Bazaar R/RStudio workshops that I run at the University of Melbourne.